kouts/eslint-config/README.md

 #### Customizing the config

-The configuration comes with default settings that extend the [neostandard config](https://github.com/neostandard/neostandard/tree/main?tab=readme-ov-file#configuration-options) config.
+The configuration comes with default settings that extend the [neostandard](https://github.com/neostandard/neostandard/tree/main?tab=readme-ov-file#configuration-options) config.
 You can further customize it by passing an object to the `config` function:

 **Config settings defaults:**